 During the werewolf chase scene, the player can lure the werewolf onto the observatory and kill it by crushing it to death with the doors.
 After the Lupine had been hyped up as pretty much invincible, it is really satisfying to do (and you can get extra experience from doing so as well).

-The entire game is one long Xanatos Roulette by the last person you'd expect.
+The game is a Gambit Roulette by the last person you'd expect.
 Jack is behind a multiple stage plot to overthrow the Prince.
 Setting up a fake sarcophagus with C4, Jack manipulated both the Kueijin and LaCroix factions into wiping each other out.
 It's so impressive that Cain himself decides to help him out.
 Pretty amazing for a guy who looks like a drugged out Hell's Angel.

 The fact he has a front row seat to watching the show with the Ankaran sarcophagus' resident only helps the awesome.

 When the player is attacked by the Sabbat during the tutorial, Jack shows that There Is No Kill Like Overkill by killing off the two Sabbat vampires.
 How does he get rid of the first one?
 He slashes the vampire's neck, stabs him in the back, and breaks the vampire's spine over his knees, right before activating his Potence discipline and sending the second Sabbat flying.

 Gets two in the game.
 The first one is when he rescues your PC after they are ambushed by the Sabbat and beaten up.
 Nines manages to intimidate three Sabbat not by his sheer badassery but by pointing out he has a grenade in his pocket.
 When one of them calls him on it, he one-shots him over his shoulder.
 The second Crowning Moment of Awesome is when he apparently rips a Lupine's head clean off.

 He keeps the Lupine's head on his bed.